Bailey Memorial Stadium

 Bailey Memorial Stadium is a 6,500-seat multi-purpose stadium in Clinton, South Carolina.
 It is home to the Presbyterian College Blue Hose football team.
-The facility opened in 2002.
+The facility opened in 2002, replacing Old Bailey Stadium.
 The playing surface is named Claude Crocker Field.
 The facility features a multi-level press box, a spacious field house and concession stands for home and visiting fans.